mediaelch/mediaelch-doc/docs/source/download.rst

 .. warning::

-   TheTvDb will stop working from October on.
-MediaElch will remove support for TheTvDb in the next version.
+   TheTvDb has stopped working from October on.
+MediaElch has removed support for TheTvDb in the next version v2.8.14.
    Please switch to either TMDb or IMDb.
-Some features such as "show all episodes" will no longer work.
+Some features such as "show all episodes" no longer work.

 MediaElch binaries are available for macOS, Linux (AppImage_ + repositories) and